Alien (law): United States

 In the United States, the term "alien" is synonymous with foreign national.
 Under the Immigration and Nationality Act (INA) of the United States, "[t]he term 'alien' means any person not a citizen or national of the United States."
 People born in American Samoa or on Swains Island are statutorily "non-citizen nationals."
 Others, such as natives of Palau and the Marshall Islands, are noncitizen "nonimmigrants without visas" for INA purposes.

 Every refugee that is admitted to the United States under automatically becomes an "immigrant" and then a "special immigrant" after receiving a green card.

 People of various background became naturalized at Kennedy Space Center in Florida (2010).
 Before the naturalization they were lawfully admitted permanent resident aliens.

 The usage of the term "alien" dates back to 1790, when it was used in the Naturalization Act and then 1798 when it was used in the Alien and Sedition Acts.
-The INA contains 22 occurences and a clear definition of the category of "alien lawfully admitted" and one occurrence of "illegal alien", with no explicit definition.
+The INA contains 22 occurrences and a clear definition of the category of "alien lawfully admitted" and one occurrence of "illegal alien", with no explicit definition.
 The later is mentioned in a number of provisions under title 8 of the US code.
 Several provisions mention the term "unauthorized alien". "undocumented alien" or "undocumented person.
-According to PolitiFact, the term "illegal alien" scarcely occurs in federal law and is undefined or part of an introductory title or limited to apply to certain individuals convicted of felonies.”
-According to Jeff Baker of the Pepperdine School of Law, ‘alien’ may be a technical term of art, but ‘illegal alien’ is almost always pejorative in contemporary usage."
+According to PolitiFact, the term "illegal alien" scarcely occurs in federal law and is undefined or part of an introductory title or limited to apply to certain individuals convicted of felonies."
+According to Jeff Baker of the Pepperdine School of Law, 'alien' may be a technical term of art, but 'illegal alien' is almost always pejorative in contemporary usage."
+The US Library of Congress replaced the term in 2021, adopting the subject headings "noncitizens" and "illegal immigration" in 2021.

-Since the U.S. law says that a corporation is a person, the term alien is not limited to natural humans because what are colloquially called foreign corporations are technically called alien corporations.
-Because corporations are creations of local state law, a foreign corporation is an out-of-state corporation.

-There are a multitude of unique and highly complex U.S. domestic tax laws and regulations affecting the U.S. tax residency of foreign nationals, both nonresident aliens and resident aliens, in addition to income tax and social security tax treaties and totalization agreements.
+There are a multitude of U.S. domestic tax laws and regulations affecting the U.S. tax residency of foreign nationals, both nonresident aliens and resident aliens, in addition to income tax and social security tax treaties and totalization agreements.

-"Alienage", i.e., citizenship status, has been prohibited since 1989 in New York City from being considered for employment, under that town's Human Rights legislation.
+"Alienage", i.e., citizenship status, has been prohibited since 1989 in New York City from being considered for employment, under that city's Human Rights legislation.